gridsync/gridsync/README.rst

 While Gridsync ultimately aims to provide an easy-to-use frontend for users of Tahoe-LAFS, at present, its interface only supports a very limited subset of Tahoe-LAFS's underlying features and potential use-cases (namely, it provides simplified means for joining storage grids, creating and removing personal "magic-folders," and receiving status updates and notifications pertaining to those processes as they occur).
 Accordingly, users should not (yet) expect Gridsync to provide a complete backup solution or to serve as a stand-in replacement for other tools with robust sharing and collaboration capabilities.

 In addition, it should be noted that Tahoe-LAFS's "magic-folder" functionality itself is currently considered "experimental" and has a number of known issues and bugs that users should be aware of.
-For example, magic-folders currently `do not preserve metadata`_ (such as file modification times), will often `overwrite local file permissions`_, and have been known to `create duplicate copies of local files`_.
+For example, on macOS, magic-folders currently `do not preserve metadata`_ (such as file modification times), will often `overwrite local file permissions`_, and have been known to `create duplicate copies of local files`_.
 A more complete listing of upstream issues relating to Tahoe-LAFS's magic-folders can be found on the official `Tahoe-LAFS project website`_.

 .. _do not preserve metadata: https://tahoe-lafs.org/trac/tahoe-lafs/ticket/2882
 .. _overwrite local file permissions: https://tahoe-lafs.org/trac/tahoe-lafs/ticket/2881